 Inside this table is that Bluetooth connectivity, 2x USB charging ports and an AUX in port, along with 4 x 12W RMS speakers and 2 x 20w Tweeters to give what is described as a ‘crisp, clear and rich sound’.
 All packed into that rather lovely fabric unit too, which produces 360-degree sound.

 Play your own music, playlist and internet radio from the Tabblue by connecting your device via Bluetooth for wireless play.
-Or wire the device via the AUX, its’ up to you.
+Or wire the device via the AUX, it is up to you.
 The USB slots will be handy for charging too.

 Finally, the Tabblue is fitted with a Lithium rechargeable battery that can give you up 7 hours of cordless play.
 Or just keep it near a socket.